...

 Ferritic Stainless Steel

-These are highly magnetic stainless steels with low carbon and high chromium content.
+These are highly magnetic CNC machining stainless steel with low carbon and high chromium content.
 Ferritic stainless steel is highly machinable and highly resistant to stress corrosion cracking.
 It also lacks a shiny appearance, unlike other stainless steel types.
 These steels offer superior ductility, allowing them to adapt to different shapes.

 Ferritic steels have remarkable thermal conductivity properties that make them suitable for applications like furnaces and boiler heat exchanges.
 446 and 434 stainless steel are commonly used ferritic steels.
 These stainless steels are often used in making industrial tools, kitchenware, and automotive parts.